diasurgical/devilutionX/docs/installing.md

 - Copy the MPQ files to the folder containing the DevilutionX exe, or to the data folder.
 The data folder path may differ, but will normally be `%AppData%\diasurgical\devilution`
 - Run `devilutionx.exe`
+- A graphical tutorial called DevilutionXWindowsInstallation is included in this directory.

 </details>